-In the Eastern European Neighbourhood, NIMD works with politicians from Georgia, Armenia and Azerbaijan.
-All of these countries have been independent since 1991 and in that time have developed different political systems.
+In the Eastern European Neighbourhood, NIMD works with politicians from Ukraine and the South Caucasus countries, Georgia, Armenia and Azerbaijan.
+The South Caucasus countries have been independent since 1991 and in that time have developed different political systems.
 Of the three, Georgia could be defined as having the most developed democratic system, where in 2012 a peaceful transition of power took place for the first time in this region.
 Armenia also has democratic government but the democratic institutions are weaker than in Georgia.
 Azerbaijan has a semi-authoritarian government.
 The whole region is ethnically very diverse which can lead to tensions and Armenia and Azerbaijan are officially still at war over a disputed area of land.

 The approach of NIMD in the Eastern European Neighbourhood

 NIMD has three programmes in the Eastern European Neighbourhood: one in Georgia, one in Armenia and a regional programme involving politicians from Georgia, Armenia and Azerbaijan.

 Since 2010, all of NIMD’s instruments are used equally in the Georgia programme: facilitating dialogue, strengthening the capacity of the parties and stimulating democratic behaviour.

 NIMD has supported politicians from different parties to work together by helping them to set up issues oriented multiparty dialogue platforms in Parliament, such as on gender or national minorities.
 NIMD helps the parties to build their capacity to function effectively by helping them to develop strategic plans and giving them training.
 NIMD also works on democracy education with democracy schools in 4 different regions, focusing particularly on developing the abilities of political parties, people working for civil society organizations, and local governments to lobby about issues that need addressing.